-Sven concluded his lecture with a great example of two Czech companies that are now collaborating on transportation.
+A great example of horizontal collaboration: two Czech companies that are using the framework.
 One company was transporting light plastic materials (full trucks: high volume, low weight) and one company was transporting metal materials (full trucks: low volume, high weight).
 Co-loading tests have been successful Net cost reduction -10%; carbon footprint reduction -30%.

 Find out more about the CO3 Project here.

 NEXT BLOG POST – And the winners of the annual EyeforTransport Europe 3PL Awards are…